-Empire is currently eligible to offer financial aid to its Master of Legal Studies (MLS) students in the form of Title IV federally guaranteed student loans through February 19, 2024.
-This eligibility stems from the accreditation of Empire's MLS program by the Accrediting Council for Independent Colleges and Schools, known as ACICS.
-The U.S. Department of Education oversees accrediting agencies like ACICS, and on August 19, 2022, terminated recognition of ACICS.
-The U.S. Department of Education has approved Empire College's continued participation in Title IV federal student aid programs until February 19, 2024.
+Empire College is considered not nationally accredited at this time because of the loss of recognition as an accreditor of the Accrediting Council for Independent Colleges and Schools (ACICS) by the U.S. Department of Education on August 19, 2022.
+The U.S. Department of Education has approved Empire College's continued participation in Title IV federal student aid programs for the Master of Legal Studies program until February 19, 2024.

-Empire College School of Law's accreditation with the California Committee of Bar Examiners is not affected.
+Please Note: Empire College School of Law's accreditation with the California Committee of Bar Examiners is not affected.
+Empire's Master of Legal Studies and Juris Doctor programs are recognized for employment positions in California.